 Grants are assessable income for taxation purposes, unless exempted by a taxation law.
-We recommend you seek independent professional advice on your taxation obligations or seek assistance from the Australian Taxation Office.
-4 We do not provide advice on your particular taxation circumstances.
+We recommend you seek independent professional advice on your taxation obligations or seek assistance from the Australian Taxation Office (www.ato.gov.au).
+We do not provide advice on your particular taxation circumstances.